 Cons

-- More unresponsive to smoldering fires (lighter, larger, reflective particles)
+- Slower to detect smoldering fires (lighter, larger, reflective particles).

-Instead of using radioactive material like an ionization detector, a light beam is shone inside a chamber.
+Photoelectric alarms excel at sensing slow, smoldering fires by reflecting light off smoke particles.
+A light beam is shone inside a chamber, instead of using radioactive material like an ionization detector.
 It won’t strike the detector if the chamber is free of particles.
 If smoke is present, the amount of light reflected will pass a threshold, causing the alarm to sound.

 Pros